 CDR Policies

-A CDR policy can include:
+A CDR policy can be tailored for:

 • Scope - the cloud accounts and regions the policy monitors.